 - Begin your experiment with the materials you’ve gathered and record down the items which sinks or floats.

 - Discuss the results with your child and get them to categorize the items accordingly.

 Tip: For the older children, get them to draw a table of their own and let them record the observations themselves.

 Letting them take charge of the experiment encourages them to be independent learners.
-Or you can even ask them to come up with ways to help items which sink to float and vice versa!
+Or you can even ask them to come up with ways to help items that sink to float and vice versa!
 For example, does tying a coin to a tongue depressor make the coin float?